-PT samples must be analyzed and evaluated in the same manner as regular environmental samples.
-A laboratory shall employ the same quality control, sequence of preparation and analytical steps, and replicates as used when analyzing routine samples.
+In all cases, PT samples must be evaluated the same as regular environmental samples.
+A laboratory shall employ the same quality control, sequence of analytical steps, and replicates as used when analyzing routine samples.

 2.2 Continuing Accreditation

 2.2.1 Maintaining Accreditation